 You can read an interview with Guðrun & Guðrun Shoreditch pop-up store worker, Eir, on the Style page: Where my clothes come from No.11.

-A capsule collection of women’s shirts, hand-made in London using GOTs certified organic cotton.
+Henrietta Adams designs and sells a capsule collection of women’s shirts, hand-made in London using GOTs certified organic cotton.

 Hiut Denim jeans was set up to invigorate the denim jeans manufacturing industry in Cardigan, Wales after global brands moved their production from the town to overseas production facilities leaving hundreds of people in the town without jobs.
 They aim to produce high-quality, durable jeans including organic denim options.